Menu

 YR and Y1 read ‘Five Favourites’.
 These are five carefully chosen picture books and poems per half-term, using Pie Corbett’s Reading Spine and RWI’s Talk Through Stories as guidance.
 We aim to include stories from a range of cultures and stories which celebrate diversity.
 These stories are frequently read to children so that children can hear them over and over again.
 We aim for children to want to return to familiar stories and be able to join in with familiar phrases and rhymes using ‘jump in’.
 Year 2 also use 'Five Favourites' which includes a longer chapter book per half-term and poetry.

 Taking inspiration from Doug Lemov’s ‘Reading Reconsidered’ and Pie Corbett's Reading Spine, we have created a Springbank Reading Spine between for KS2 which encourages reading of five different key text types which help children to navigate reading with confidence.
 These five ‘plagues’ include the types: Archaic, Non-Linear Sequence, Narratively Complex, Symbolic and Resistant.
 All children will experience a variety of these texts during their journeys through both Lower and Upper Key Stage 2.
-Alongside these challenging texts (and the children’s own reading for pleasure) we also have in-class reading challenges where age-appropriate and challenging texts are available to each year group.
-Children read one or more of these texts per half-term with a view to expanding their reading horizons by reading ‘outside of their comfort zone.’

 We are passionate about giving our children the chance to meet and be inspired by real-life authors so that they can understand the processes of writing a book but also recognise that reading is always at the heart of every great story.
 Our thriving partnership with the School’s Library Service provides us with these opportunities as well as termly deliveries of class fiction and non-fiction books and access to resources which mean that the hub of our school, the central library, is always stocked with the most up-to-date texts (as well as a good selection of the classics).